EPILOGUE

 commemorative ceremony -- the same service where

-his friend, George Brynell,
+his friend, George Byrnell,

 laid the wreathe on behalf of the Canadian Merchant